antlafarge/linux-scripts/README.md

-# linux-tools
+# linux-scripts

-Set of tools for linux
+Useful scripts for linux